NetworkVerification/nv/README.md

 ## Getting started with NV

 To get started with NV, we recommend taking a look at some of the [examples](https://github.com/princedpw/nv/tree/master/examples).
-For instance, consider [this](https://github.com/NetworkVerification/nv/blob/master/examples/idealized_bgp.nv) example network running an idealized version of BGP.
+For instance, consider [this](https://github.com/NetworkVerification/nv/blob/master/examples/simple_protocol.nv) example network running a simple protocol.
 To compute the stable state of this network using networking simulation execute the following command in your shell:

 ```
-./nv -simulate -verbose examples/idealized_bgp.nv
+./nv -simulate -verbose examples/simple_protocol.nv
 ```

 The `-verbose` option prints the stable state (solutions) for each node.